drajk/aws-bootcamp-cruddur-2023/journal/week1.md

 - [Frontend - Docker](../frontend-react-js/Dockerfile)
 - [Docker compose](../docker-compose.yml)

-### Run Containerise backend and frontned, explore codebase and added new API endpoint and a new UI page for notifications.
+### Containerise backend and frontend and add more features.

 - Explored codebase and solved lint errors, here are few example of lint fixes